felipehaack/jMangaDownloader/README.md

 ## Save Point

-- Do you want to shut down you computer?
+- Do you want to shut down your computer?
 Don't worry, do it, because there's a savepoint file for batoto and mangareader inside the manga folder.
-Just open the file and repeat the datas from jMangaDownload.js.
+Just open the file and replace the datas from jMangaDownload.js.